A star rating question allows people rate a product or service with a number of stars, that can vary from 5 to 10.

-- They create standardization, allowing you to compare different people, topic, or products easily
+- They create standardization, allowing you to compare different people, topics, or products easily.

 - Equality can be reached in a more successful manner than other systems that are more subjective

-- There is also a considerable threat of skewed data; the vast majority of users will provide a positive rating; they're using it over competitive alternatives and want to justify their decision.
-There will only be a few who have conducted an unbiased assessment of the available alternatives
+- There is also a considerable threat of skewed data.
+The vast majority of users will provide a positive evaluation.
+They are using it over competitive alternatives and want to justify their decision.
+There will only be a few who have conducted an unbiased assessment of the available alternatives.

-- People interpret the rating differently.
+- People interpret the grading differently.
 As with any grading, some are more inclined to be generous compared to others.

-You might think that the star rating answer options are so simple, that you can ask your respondents a more complicated question.
+You might think that these answer options are so simple, that you can ask your respondents a more complicated inquiry.
 Don’t fall into this trap.
-All the usual golden rules for writing survey questions apply:
+All the usual golden rules for writing survey inquiry apply:

-- Avoid double-barrelled questions.
+- Avoid double-barrelled inquiries.
 Only ask respondents to rate one thing, for example, “How would you rate the delivery time” and not, “How would you rate the delivery time and quality of item received”.
-You’ll run into problems when you come to analyze the data as you won’t be able to tell what exactly your respondents were rating.
+You will have problems when you come to analyze the data, as you won’t be able to distinguish what exactly your respondents were evaluating.

-- Even in a star rating question you must make sure that it is not a leading question.
-For example, don’t ask “How would you rate the renowned footballer …”.
-By using the word “renowned” you are causing the respondents to be biased and give them a higher rating.
+- You must make sure that it is not a leading inquiry.
+For example, don’t ask “How would you rate the renowned footballer”.
+By using the word “renowned” you are causing the respondents to be biased and give them a higher evaluation.
 Make sure to avoid using wording that suggests a particular answer is desirable.

 - The Ranking question provides the respondent with a list of items, created by you, which they can rank according to their liking or knowledge.
 This allows survey respondents to compare different items to each other by placing them in order of how they score (or rank) at a specific aspect, such as design, cost, functionality, importance.